 This weekend confirmed any question in my mind that I need to get back on some form of anxiety medicine until things turn around again.
 And by “turn around” I, of course, mean “lose a bazillion pounds and no longer feel like a giant hippopotamus unfit for social interaction.”
 Obviously.

 Saturday night was a surprise bday bash for one of Mr. T’s old friends.
 Okay, friend is pushing it – acquaintence isn’t really right, either.
 He’s somewhere in between.
 T’s known him forever, but they don’t really hang out unless they both happen to show up at another mutual friend’s gathering.
 Whatever, he’s a nice guy with the ugliest baby I have ever seen in my entire life.
 Seriously.
-The first time I ever met this guy (his actual nickname is Bootycrack), he showed me and T a pic of his newborn baby.
+The first time I ever met this guy, he showed me and T a pic of his newborn baby.
 It was so hideous that we both had to take a second and our response was along the lines of, “Wow, man, that’s really…something!”
 He proceeded to give us the wallet photo and when we found it months later, it was just as startling.
 I digress.

 I get really nervous about going out in public, so I generally just don’t do it.
 I mean, I haven’t even gone grocery shopping in quite some time.
 The only reason I run errands at lunchtime is because I just need a break from the office.
 Regardless, every venture out evokes a visceral reaction from me.
 My stomach knots up, I get a little queasy, my heart races and I feel like everyone is staring at me.
 Now, the logical part of my brains says, “Hey, fucker.
 People have better things to do with their time than look at you and talk about you.
 Move on.”
 But the crazy part of my brain says, “Whatever!
 You know everyone is looking at you and your husband, wondering why thin guys always seem to go for big fatties.
 They hope you don’t talk to them or even make eye contact.
 Why did you leave the house?
 You should run.
 Now.
 RETREAT!!!”